rancher/docs/content/rancher/v2.6/en/istio/_index.md

 Before enabling Istio, we recommend that you confirm that your Rancher worker nodes have enough [CPU and memory]({{<baseurl>}}/rancher/v2.6/en/istio/resources) to run all of the components of Istio.

 If you are installing Istio on RKE2 cluster, some additional steps are required.
 For details, see [this section.](#additional-steps-for-installing-istio-on-an-rke2-cluster)

-Note that Istio v2 (upstream Istio v1.7+) cannot be upgraded in an air gapped environment.

 # Setup Guide